 Dr. Zaha earned his medical degree at Carol Davila University of Medicine & Pharmacy in Bucharest.
 He went on to conduct research studies of myocardial cell biology, investigating insulin signaling and glucose-transport mechanisms in the heart.

-Dr. Zaha is originally from Romania, where he received his initial medical training at Carol Davila University.
-From there Dr. Zaha went on to conduct research studies of myocardial cell biology investigating insulin signaling and glucose transport mechanisms in the heart and obtained a PhD degree summa cum laude at University of Freiburg in Germany.
-He next completed a postdoctoral fellowship in molecular biology and genetics at University of Utah, conducting studies to elucidate molecular and genetic connections that underlie the energetic metabolism in the heart, funded by a fellowship award from the American Heart Association.
-Dr. Zaha conducted studies of molecular mechanisms for protection of myocardial mitochondria and was recognized as a finalist at the 2014 Northwestern Young Investigator Forum.
+He earned his doctoral degree summa cum laude at the University of Freiburg in Germany and completed a postdoctoral fellowship in molecular biology and genetics at the University of Utah, where he conducted studies to elucidate molecular and genetic connections that underlie the energetic metabolism in the heart, funded by a fellowship award from the American Heart Association.
+Dr. Zaha also conducted studies of molecular mechanisms for protection of myocardial mitochondria and was recognized as a finalist at the 2014 Northwestern Young Investigator Forum.

-Dr. Zaha completed his internal medicine residency at Indiana University and cardiology fellowship at Yale and University College London, specializing clinically in onco-cardiology and advanced cardiovascular imaging.
+Dr. Zaha completed a residency in internal medicine at Indiana University and a fellowship in cardiology at Yale University and University College London, specializing in cardio-oncology and advanced cardiovascular imaging.

 - Medical School